jmattaa/shlr/README.md

 bindir="bin"
 srcfile="main.c"

+# would you like to make your targets verbose
+# then you could add a
+# set -x or set -v at the end of the global 'runblock'

 # targets are defined by a comment starting with 'targ' followed by a name
 # you can add dependencies with 'depends' followed by a list of targets
 # (separated by spaces)